itsamishra/Fitness-Tracker/README.md

 ## Description

-- A webapp that allows users to track
+- A webapp that allows users to track their fitness data (workouts, weigh-ins, calories, etc.)

 ## Technologies